OneHedgehog/meanapp/README.md

 ## Test server

->feel free to test ii
+>feel free to test it

-This is [meanp](https://onehedgehog-meanapp.herokuapp.com/) inline link for test.
+This is [meanapp](https://onehedgehog-meanapp.herokuapp.com/) inline link for test.